Dub edits: Where Are the Vikings Anyway?

 Meanwhile, the Polish dub has Ash answer, "They mostly live in Scandinavia".
 Thanks, Poland.
 I love your deadpan humor.

 By the way, want to know what really happened to the Vikings?
 They simply stopped raiding and thereby no longer fit the job description - "Viking" means "pirate" or "raider".
-So the descendants of those who were once the Vikings now mostly live in Scandinavia, and probably America, and Jessie and James on their little boat are maybe the last Vikings. :P
+So the descendants of those who were once the Vikings now mostly live in Scandinavia, and probably America, specifically in Minnesota, and Jessie and James on their little boat are maybe the last Vikings. :P